Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 power the Brick you can see the LXDE desktop environment booting.
 After the boot process you should be able to use it like a normal desktop PC.

-A tutorial hot to use the RED Brick can be found here:
-:ref:`RED Brick Tutorial <tutorial_red_brick>`.

 .. _red_brick_brickv: